zovoilis-lab/Flye/README.md

 The Flye algorithms are using repeat graph as a core data structure.
-In difference to de Bruijn graphs which require exact k-mer matches, repeat graphs are built using apporximate sequence matches, thus can tollerate higher noise of SMS reads.
+In difference to de Bruijn graphs which require exact k-mer matches, repeat graphs are built using approximate sequence matches, thus can tolerate higher noise of SMS reads.

 The edges of repeat graph represent genomic sequence, and nodes define the junctions.
-All edges are classified into uniqe and repetitive.
+All edges are classified into unique and repetitive.
 The genome traverses the graph in an unknown way, so as each unique edge appears exactly once in this traversal.
 Repeat graphs are useful for repeat analysis and resolution - which is one of the key